-The first Jews in Siret probably settled there in the Middle Ages, but the growth of the community only started after its annexation by the Austrian Empire, with big immigration waves from the cities century, the Jewish population constituted more than 40% of the general thof Galicia.
-In the late 19 population in the city.
-Only one of the 9 synagogues and community centers in the city is still century and decorated later with spectacular wall paintings. thstanding, it was built in the 18 thcentury to the beginning of the 20 ththe second, on a hill with tombstones form the 30's of the 19 century, and the third at the foot of the hill which opened in the late 19 century in which the last Jews from the city were buried at the beginning of the current century.
+The first Jews in Siret probably settled there in the Middle Ages, but the growth of the community only started after its annexation by the Austrian Empire, with big immigration waves from the cities of Galicia.
+In the late 19th century, the Jewish population constituted more than 40% of the general population in the city.
+Only one of the 9 synagogues and community centers in the city is still standing, it was built in the 18th century and decorated later with spectacular wall paintings.

+There are three adjacent Jewish cemeteries in Siret: the old cemetery which most probably operated between the 16th and 19th centuries, the second, on a hill with tombstones form the 30's of the 19th century to the beginning of the 20th century, and the third at the foot of the hill which opened in the late 19 century in which the last Jews from the city were buried at the beginning of the current century.

-There are three adjacent Jewish cemeteries in Siret: the old cemetery which most probably operated centuries, thand 19 thbetween the 16 documentation delegation fully documented the first two cemeteries.
-The thThe organization's 12 most ancient tombstone found in the old cemetery dates to 1740, meaning it is from the Moldovian period.
+The organization's 12th documentation delegation fully documented the first two cemeteries.
+The most ancient tombstone found in the old cemetery dates to 1740, meaning it is from the Moldovian period.
 Many tombstones in both cemeteries are especially beautiful: they are decorated with spectacular stone carvings of animals (lions, eagles, unicorns and more...), flowers and rich ornaments.